Abbi Jacobson: Personal life

+She has been in a relationship with actress Jodi Balfour since October 2020.
+In June 2024, Jacobson and Balfour got married.

 Advocacy

 In October 2023, Jacobson signed the Artists4Ceasefire open letter to Joe Biden, President of the United States, calling for a ceasefire of the Israeli bombardment of Gaza.
 She is also a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.